 Our design approach is highly creative and we use multiple techniques of model making, hand drawing and BIM modeling to explore concepts, document and communicate our design ideas.

 Practice to us is more than just projects.
-We see our practice as a platform to engage with industry, other organisations and creative practitioners and are active within the local Architectural community.
+We see our practice as a platform to engage with industry, other organisations and creative practitioners and are active within the Sydney architectural community.

 Kristian Kaufmehl